kurc2014/.github/profile/README.md

-Welcome to the official GitHub organization of Kathmandu University Robotics Club (KURC)! 🎉
+Welcome to the official GitHub organization of Kathmandu University Robotics Club (KURC)

 ## **About Us**
 KURC is a community of students and innovators dedicated to advancing robotics, automation, and technology through hands-on projects, workshops, and research.